spyder-ide/spyder-docs/doc/panes/editor.rst

 * ``# %%`` (standard cell separator), or
 * ``# <codecell>`` (IPython notebook cell separator)

-Providing a description to the right of the separator will give that cell its own name in the :doc:`outline`.
+Providing a description to the right of the separator will give that cell its own name in the :ref:`panes-outline`.
 You can also create "subsections" by adding more ``%`` signs to the cell separator, e.g. ``# %%%`` to create a level 2 subsection, ``# %%%%`` for level 3, etc.
-This displays multiple levels in the :doc:`outline` pane.
+This displays multiple levels in the :ref:`panes-outline` pane.

 .. image:: /images/editor/editor-subsections.png
    :alt: Spyder outline pane, showing an example of sub sections

-.. note:: This only affects how the cell is displayed in the :doc:`outline`, and doesn't affect running it in the Editor.
+.. note:: This only affects how the cell is displayed in the :ref:`panes-outline`, and doesn't affect running it in the Editor.

 To run the code in a cell, use :menuselection:`Run --> Run cell`, the :guilabel:`Run cell` button in the toolbar or the keyboard shortcut (:kbd:`Ctrl-Enter`/:kbd:`Cmd-Return` by default).
 You can also run a cell and then jump to the next one, letting you quickly step through multiple cells, using :menuselection:`Run --> Run cell and advance` (:kbd:`Shift-Enter` by default).